zendtech/zend-server-php-buildpack/README.md

  * Zend Server will not operate in cluster mode.
 * Application generated data is not persistent (this is a limitation of Cloud Foundry) unless saved to a third party storage provider (like S3).
 * MySQL is not used automatically - If you require MySQL then you will have to setup your own server and configure your app to use it.
-* Each container has their own full copy of Zend Server at the moment so droplet size is about 161MB for an empty app (this should not be an issue in public cloud foundry platforms).
 * If the application does not contain an 'index.php' file you will most likely encounter a "403 permission denied error".

 # Local Installation